 Green Choices was set up in 2000 by a group of individuals committed to providing consumer information on the green choices available.
-In October 2009, the website was transferred to two new directors, Ross and Issi Lammas, who, together with a small team of researchers and technical experts, are working to further develop the site.
+In October 2009, the website was transferred to two new directors, Ross and Alison Lammas, who, together with a small team of researchers and technical experts, are working to develop the site further.

-Both Ross and Issi are passionate environmentalists who believe that everyone can play a part in reducing the pressure on our natural resources.
+They are passionate environmentalists who believe everyone can contribute to reducing the pressure on our natural resources.

-Sustainability has been a concern of Issi’s since the late 1980’s when she joined the (then) Countryside Commission, now Natural England, and began to understand the impact our lifestyles have on the environment.
-Issi contributed to policy development in a number of key areas including transport, community and voluntary action, sustainable design and was involved in a variety of grants programmes including the Local Heritage Initiative, Rural Action and the Countryside Trust.
-Since 2007 Issi has jointly set up the energy efficiency website – Sust-it, and re-discovered her talent as a painter/printmaker, with particular interest in landscape and natural forms.
-Why two names?
-Issi evolved from Alison’s maiden name Isbister which originates from the Shetland Isles.
+Sustainability has been a concern of Alison since the late 1980’s when she joined the (then) Countryside Commission, now Natural England, and began understanding the impact our lifestyles have on the environment.
+Alison contributed to policy development in several key areas, including transport, community and voluntary action, and sustainable design.
+And was involved in a variety of grants programmes, including the Local Heritage Initiative, Rural Action and the Countryside Trust.
+Since 2007 she jointly set up the energy efficiency website Sust-it and re-discovered her talent as a painter/printmaker, particularly interested in landscape and natural forms.

 Ross Lammas, Director

-Ross is a new media producer with extensive knowledge and experience in producing many types of communications.
-Ross has a background in Design, and has, amongst others things, developed award-winning educational software, learning resources for the NHS and credits for broadcast animation.
-In 2007 he used this creative approach when developing Sust-it The inspiration for an energy efficiency comparison site for electricals, came about after Ross designed and built an eco-house and office; frustrated by the lack of available information on electrical goods, he began researching the subject.
-Taking over the reigns of Green Choices, provides a means for consumers to gain a greater understanding about how more of our purchasing decisions effect the environment,
+Ross is a multimedia producer with extensive knowledge and experience in producing many types of communications.
+Ross has a background in Design and has, amongst others things, developed award-winning educational software, learning resources for the NHS and credits for broadcast animation.
+In 2007 he used this creative approach when developing Sust-it The inspiration for an energy efficiency comparison site for electricals came about after Ross designed and built an eco-house and office; frustrated by the lack of available information on electrical goods, he began researching the subject.
+Taking over the reigns of Green Choices provides a means for consumers to gain a greater understanding of how more of our purchasing decisions affect the environment,